gruns/blagoblag/content/drafts/intro-to-threat-modeling.rst

 attackers.
 Every minute or dime you spend on security should be addressing something *in your threat model*.
 Use your model of attackers and assets to cull things from the vectors list that cannot be attacked within those.

+Prioritize your vectors by "cost to exploit", where cost is function of effort, raw dollars, and necessary capabilities, and opportunity cost.
+For example, using a 0-day you personally researched might be medium effort, and "free", but it would still be a very high cost because the it requires advanced capability to acheive and the opportunity cost of using an nginx 0-day on my site is high because there are more valuable targets.

+A prioritized list of vectors for my blog (ignoring some mitigations I've already implemented) might look like:

+* Phishing my credentials to Github, CloudFlare, or Heroku
+* Attacking a vulnerability in a software component of the blog
+* Owning my laptop (breaking this down into constituent vectors is an excersise for the reader)

+Attacks such as compromising Github, CloudFlare, or Heroku are not included because the capabilities required to do so are outside my threat model.
+Now that I have a prioritized list of vectors within my threat model, I can start planning further mitigation activities.

 An extremely common experience I've had trying to secure services is working with people who do not think through what they're trying to defend against, and